pepstock-org/Charba-Wiki/docs/getting-started/GettingStarted.md

 ### Deferred resources

-:::note
+:::caution
-The deferred resources can be used ONLY in GWT Web Toolkit projects.
+The deferred resources can be used ONLY in **GWT Web Toolkit** projects.
 :::

 A deferred resource contains the javascript code to inject by GWT [ClientBundle](http://www.gwtproject.org/doc/latest/DevGuideClientBundle.html#TextResource) and it will be injected in the DOM tree by [DeferredCharba](https://pepstock-org.github.io/Charba/4.2/org/pepstock/charba/client/DeferredCharba.html).